Hedge Funds Risks and Returns

 Family trust funds use hedge funds to gain access to the best minds in the investment.
 Why do hedge funds attract the smartest investors?
 Because they pay the most.
 But 22 percent of investors said high fees are why they limit, or even avoid, hedge funds.

 How Hedge Funds Contributed to the Financial Crisis

 Hedge funds contributed to the 2008 financial crisis in three ways.
 First, they have an outsized, and largely hidden, impact on the economy.
 Since they aren't as regulated as the stock, bond, or commodities markets, it's difficult to find out what they actually buy or sell.
-It's estimated they own between 10-50 percent of some stock exchanges, and make up half of daily trading volume.
-Their growth has accelerated since 2000, and so has volatility in many investment classes.
+It's estimated they own between 10 and 50 percent of some stock exchanges and make up half of daily trading volume.
+Their growth has accelerated since 2000 and so has volatility in many investment classes.

 Second was their unregulated use of derivatives.
 They bought lots of mortgage-backed securities.
 When housing prices started to decline in 2006, the underlying mortgages defaulted.
 Hedge fund managers thought they were protected from that risk because they owned credit default swaps, a type of derivative insurance.
-But, the sheer number of mortgage defaults overwhelmed issuers of the swaps, like AIG.
+But, the sheer number of mortgage defaults overwhelmed issuers of the swaps, like the American International Group.
 These insurers needed a federal government bailout to stay in business and make good on the swaps.

 As a result, the market for this type of insurance collapsed.
 Banks were then not willing to lend without them, making it difficult to get new credit.